timbiles/callbacks-array-methods/README.md

 * IndexOf
     * This method should accept one argument: an item to search the target array for
-    * If the item is in the array, return the index of that item
+    * It should return the index of the item if the item is in the target array
-    * If the item is not in the array, return -1
+    * It should return -1 if the item is not in the target array
     <details>
     <summary> <code> IndexOf </code> </summary>